sarah-badr/zooplus-orders/README.md

 ## Business context
-Zooplus is an e-commerce platform for put supplies, when a customer places an order, it should be saved in our system and the customer should be able to track the order.
+Zooplus is an e-commerce platform for pet supplies, when a customer places an order, it should be saved in our system and the customer should be able to track the order.
 The customer can pay for their order via multiple payment channels, for example CreditCard, PayPal or money transfer based on invoice to mention a few.

 ## Your task
-Implement a Rest API that
+Implement a Rest API
-1. Accepts an order creation request. with the following information:
+1. Accept an order creation request. with the following information:
  - The order items, their quantities and price
  - Which customer created it
  - The order's total value